 Even if you don’t do yoga, the pavilion is a fascinating home to thousands of critters, gardens and a nature trail — just 15 minutes from Denver.

 The museum is also home to a zoo of little creepy crawlers, too, including a friendly tarantula that you can hold.
 If you're feeling brave.Continue to 5 of 9 below.

 For more than 40 years, the Molly Brown House Museum has been one of Colorado’s most visited historic sites, drawing about 50,000 people a year.
 This is one of the few historic museums dedicated to the Titanic and its famous character, Molly Brown.

-One cool way to experience the museum is at a First Class Titanic Dinner, a fancy, festive seven-course event set to live music, just like the dinners on the famous ship.
+One cool way to experience the museum is at the Steerage Class Titanic Shindig, a festive meal set to live music, just like the dinners on the famous ship.